volkovwashere/employee-attrition/README.md

 ~~~
 docker-compose up
 ~~~
 And you should be able to use mlflow ui at localhost:5000 and do inference at localhost:5002/invocations.
 An example rest api request is set up under tests/test_endpoint.py .
 Further documentations of the input/output structure the inference pipeline expects can be found at the mfllow ui.
-Additionally a simple one click submit user interface can be accessed at localhost:8501.
+Additionally a simple one click submit user interface can be accessed at localhost:8501. <br/>
+Note that at the first startup the inference endpoint probably wont work as it can't find any registered model.
+After running the first pipeline, restart the compose or the inference container.
+The tracking server is running on a local sql db.

 <!-- Getting started -->
 ## Getting started